AndyWedell/SimpleDataEditor_Example/README.md

 # Known bugs:
 GUI / render issue when using QComboBox: contents render simultaneously

-Checkbox & "True" & "False" strings render simultaneously
+QCheckbox and cell "True" & "False" strings render simultaneously

 # To be added in future releases: